SushilSanjayBhile/splunk-helm-chart/splunk/README.md

 Accessing Splunk
 Once the Splunk deployment is successful, you can access the Splunk web interface using the following steps:

-Find the service IP address:
-bash
-Copy code
-kubectl get svc splunk
+Find the nodes external IP address, make sure 30800 node-port is open to http requests: bash kubectl get nodes -owide
-Open a web browser and navigate to http://<service-ip>:8000.
+Open a web browser and navigate to http://<node-ip>:30800/

 Log in using the default credentials:

 Username: admin
-Password: The password specified in the splunkPassword parameter.
+Password: The password specified in the SPLUNK_PASSWORD parameter in values.yaml file.
-License
-This project is licensed under the MIT License.
 ```
-## License

-Feel free to adjust the content based on your specific requirements and configurations for your Splunk deployment.

 ## Authors